StartupsPoleEmploi/memo/README.md

 MEMO application is splitted in 3 containers : web (nginx,tomcat and clamav), database (mariadb) and email container (postfix).

-Go to the docker directory in the repository to get the setup application.
+Go to the docker directory in the repository to get the setup application `/your_repository_path/docker/`.
+Edit the configuration file .env

-You can modify name of database, or credentials in docker-compose.yml, see environment variables define in database container Then, report it in datasource configuration file of web containers : META-INF/context.xml (By default, variables are set with memo)
+Set the variable `DIR_APP_HOST=/your_repository_path/web` In this file, you can modify name of database, or credentials, see environment variables define in database container

 To run MEMO on your machine, tape :
 ```
-docker-compose up
+docker-compose up -d
 ```

 The app is available on port `80` on host machine.
 Open a web browser, load http://localhost and start browsing.

-## Configuration
+## Parameters

 Modify mandatory values in .properties files in /src/fr/gouv/motivaction/properties/*